PLAYBILL VAULT'S Today In Theatre History: MARCH 12

 1964 But For Whom Charlie stars Ralph Meeker at the ANTA Washington Square Theatre.
 S. N. Behrman's comedy, about a man trying to pry himself away from a domineering father, will run 47 performances.

 1971 In the wings after his major number in 70, Girls, 70 comedian David Burns dies of a heart attack.

 1987 Jean Valjean begins his years of hiding from Javert as Les MisÚrables opens on Broadway.
 Alain Boublil and Claude-Michel Schonberg based their book on the novel by Victor Hugo.
 Music is provided by Schonberg and lyrics by Herbert Kretzmer.
 Trevor Nunn stages.
 Colm Wilkinson and Terrence Mann star as the arch enemies.
-It will become the third-longest-running Broadway show in history.
+It will run for 6,680 performances, and for a time become the second longest running show in Broadway history.

 1998 The hills are revived!
 The 1959 Richard Rodgers and Oscar Hammerstein II musical The Sound Of Music undergoes a Broadway revival at the Martin Beck Theatre.
 Rebecca Luker stars as the problem-to-be-solved Maria and Michael Siberry as the Captain with a flock of children.